By the end of this section, you will be able to:

 What are the advantages of the Supreme Court’s broad interpretation of the commerce clause?
 How do you think this interpretation affects the balance of power between the branches of government?
 Why are some people concerned that the Court’s view of the clause could change?

 In the early days of the republic, Congress’s role was rarely if ever disputed.
 However, with its decision in Marbury v.
 Madison (1803), the Supreme Court asserted its authority over judicial review and assumed the power to declare laws unconstitutional.6 Yet, even after that decision, the Court was reluctant to use this power and didn’t do so for over half a century.
 Initially, the presidency was also a fairly weak branch of government compared with the legislature.
 But presidents have sought to increase their power almost from the beginning, typically at the expense of the Congress.
 By the nature of the enumerated powers provided to the president, it is during wartime that the chief executive is most powerful and Congress least powerful.
-For example, President Abraham Lincoln, who oversaw the prosecution of the Civil War, stretched the bounds of his legal authority in a number of ways, such as by issuing the Emancipation Proclamation that freed slaves in the confederate states.7
+For example, President Abraham Lincoln, who oversaw the prosecution of the Civil War, stretched the bounds of his legal authority in a number of ways, such as by issuing the Emancipation Proclamation that freed enslaved people in the confederate states.7

 In the twentieth century, the modern tussle over power between the Congress and the president really began.
 There are two primary reasons this struggle emerged.
 First, as the country grew larger and more complex, the need for the government to assert its regulatory power grew.
 The executive branch, because of its hierarchical organization with the president at the top, is naturally seen as a more smoothly run governmental machine than the cumbersome Congress.
 This gives the president advantages in the struggle for power and indeed gives Congress an incentive to delegate authority to the president on processes, such as trade agreements and national monument designations, that would be difficult for the legislature to carry out.
 The second reason has to do with the president’s powers as commander-in-chief in the realm of foreign policy.